SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 machine/cluster, or in the cloud) that controls, among other things, workflow execution.

+<p class="warning"><strong>Tip:</strong>If you are using a development release
+of the AMI/VM or have downloaded SeqWare source from git and compiled the version number in the jar and sample commands throughout these guides will be different.
+Please substitute the current release string in the commands you see throughout this guide.</p>

 In the image below you get a glimpse of how these SeqWare tools fit together.
 For users of the SeqWare system the command line tools, Web Service, or web Portal application all provide access to the lifecycle of workflow usage.
 This